Are you a new mom looking for the best exercises to help you bounce back?

 The starting position is with you lying on your back with your knees bent.

 From here you want to squeeze your booty so that you can extend at the hips.
-At the end, you will have created a straight line from your knees to your shoulders.
+In the end, you will have created a straight line from your knees to your shoulders.

-Hold the top position for a 1-2 seconds and then slowly lower yourself.
+Hold the top position for 1-2 seconds and then slowly lower yourself.

 Walking